fjarri-attic/oldi-hero-translation/en/042_book1-stasimon-iii.md

 "I don't believe in the One," Hermeias's voice was firm and ringing.
 "I simply don't.
 It's a lie!"

-Hades did not answer at once, but Trickster did not hurry him, understanding that his uncle had told far from the whole story.
+Hades did not answer at once, but the Trickster did not hurry him, understanding that his uncle had told far from the whole story.

 "You know, Trickster," came at last out of the darkness, "I suspect the One doesn't believe in you, Hermeias Psychopomp, either.
 I also suspect the Fallen chose to call Kronus and the titans into alliance only for lack of strength of their own --- otherwise they would hardly have stood on ceremony with our ancestors!
 Just as they didn't stand on ceremony with us --- Kronus's children...